msv-lab/modus-openjdk-images-case-study/README.md

 ## Motivation & Background

 Modus provides an alternative syntax to express Dockerfiles, and an alternative interface to BuildKit.
-Together, this provides a build system that makes it easier to define complex, parameterized builds with no loss in efficiency w.r.t. time to build or image sizes.
-Furthermore, in a number of use cases, Modus makes image-creation workflows more efficient.
+Together, this provides a build system that makes it easier to define complex, parameterized builds with close to zero loss in efficiency w.r.t. time to build or image sizes.
+Furthermore, in a number of use cases, Modus makes image-creation workflows **more** efficient.

 This repository hosts Modusfile(s) intended to generate OCI-compatible images that provide OpenJDK application runtimes.

 The [Docker Official Images](https://github.com/docker-library/official-images) project provides and maintains application runtimes packaged in images.
 Their image creation workflow involves templated Dockerfiles, bash scripts, as well as non-trivial jq and awk processing.
 Often, this serves as a method to conditionally execute some instruction, or select between some strings.
 Modus provides a cohesive system that replaces the need for Dockerfile templating, and most of the surrounding ad-hoc scripts.

 [Here](#openjdk-configuration) is a summary of how we have parameterized OpenJDK builds.
 This demonstrates another advantage of Modus; using it requires you to think *explicitly* about the ways in which your builds can vary.
-In contrast, the official images *implicitly* define this through their [JSON versions file](https://github.com/docker-library/openjdk/blob/master/versions.json), it is not sufficient on its own to understand which configurations are valid: one also needs to check other scripts or template files.
+In contrast, the official images *implicitly* define this through their [JSON versions file](https://github.com/docker-library/openjdk/blob/master/versions.json): it is not sufficient on its own to understand which configurations are valid.
+One also needs to check the other scripts or template files.
+For example, one would need to read their [templating script](https://github.com/docker-library/openjdk/blob/master/apply-templates.sh) to realize that Windows variants are handled differently[^alt].

+[^alt]: This could also be solved by changing the format of their `versions.json` file.
+Nevertheless, it demonstrates a problem that emerges from complicated image creation systems.

 ### Baseline - Official Linux-based OpenJDK Dockerfiles